 Freud claimed that our mind operates in 3 spheres, which we can imagine as a submarine.
-The unconscious level operates the Id.
-The preconscious level operates the Superego.
-The conscious and preconscious level operate our Ego.
+The unconscious level operates the id.
+The preconscious level operates the superego.
+The conscious and preconscious levels operate our ego.

 - Psychotherapy – a video on the life’s work of Sigmund Freud

-- Freud’s Psychosexual Stages of Development– an overview from Very well mind
+- Freud’s Psychosexual Stages of Development – Verywellmind

 - Read the full script here – by Sprouts

-- What Sigmund Freud Got Wrong About Psychology (And Your Mother)– this and more interesting stuff at All that is interesting
+- What Sigmund Freud Got Wrong About Psychology (And Your Mother) – this and more interesting stuff at All that’s interesting

-- Comparing Erikson’s and Freud’s Theories of human development – Very well mind strikes again
+- Comparing Erikson’s and Freud’s Theories of human development – Verywellmind

 - Erik Erikson’s 8 stages of psychosocial development – by us 🙂